rikba/OpenLiDARMap/README.md

 <details>
 <summary>Install</summary>

-We provide a Docker image on Docker Hub, which will automatically pulled within the Run section, but you also have the option to build is locally.
+We provide a Docker image on Docker Hub, which will automatically be pulled within the Run section, but you also have the option to build it locally.
 ```sh
 ./docker/build_docker.sh # (optional)
 ```